katharthik/bw-github-top100/README.md

-My notes are at the end of this file.
+A single-page web app that uses the Github REST API v3 to display a list of the top 100 most starred Github repositories including a list of the commits made in the last 24 hours

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## TODO (Karthik)

+- Create a Overlay(Modal) component for reusability
+- Write more semantic unit tests
+- Style the commit messages to be more intuitive
+- Take care of warnings
+- Better type definitions

 ## Available Scripts